cisco/mindmeld/source/userguide/deep_neural_nets.rst

 |                                         | Choices: A float between 0 and 1                                                                                                                                                                                                                 |
 +-----------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Below is a minimalistic example of a sequence classifier configuration for classifier based on embedding lookup table:
+Below is a minimal working example of a sequence classifier configuration for a classifier based on an embedding lookup table:

 .. code-block:: python